 Another speciality is Lebanese fatayer which are folded, open-topped pies with a variety of meat or vegetarian fillings.
 Locals also rave about the freshly made shawarma kebabs, falafel sandwiches and wide range of authentic, sticky Turkish sweets.
 Get there early to get the bread fresh from the morning’s bake.

 842 Stockport Rd, Manchester M19 3AW

 A bustling community market that runs every weekend from March to December with a pop-up lunchtime food market at Manchester Uni on Tuesdays during term time.
 The market was established in 2013 with the aim of supporting the Levenshulme community by providing employment and helping to breathe new life into the high street.

 Shortlisted for Best Shop/Market in the BBC Food Awards 2019, locals rave about the market which brings together some really exciting producers with its lovely community atmosphere and ethos.
 With a different bunch of traders every week, you can taste flavours from Korean to Kenyan and snack on everything from samosas to sushi.
 As well as the wealth of foodie delights on offer, there are all kinds of wares from local independent traders and makers - think pottery, perfume, candles, clothes and more.

 Stockport Rd, Manchester M19 3AB

-There’s also a minimal but carefully created food offering with shareable nibbles like freshly made dips, labneh and flatbread alongside open sarnies and salads and daily specials like a seasonal savoury tart made with allotment spoils and served with pickles and greens.
+There’s also a food offering with shareable nibbles like freshly made dips, labneh and flatbread alongside brekkies, open sarnies and salads and daily specials.
 Cakes, muffins and freshly made bread feature too.
-Other than just popping in and going with the flow, your best bet is to keep an eye on social media channels for what’s on that day.
+Nordie has also recently launched an evening menu of small plates.
+Aside from just popping in and going with the flow, your best bet is to keep an eye on social media channels for what’s on that day.

 1044 Stockport Rd, Manchester M19 3WX